-Get this wonderful book pack of 4 x 200g of Traditional Malgudi Days coffees (Ground for Indian Filter) and any one of R. K. Narayan's classic books, Malgudi Days, The English Teacher, Mahabharata or Ramayana.
-Includes FREE Shipping to AU & NZ.
+Get this wonderful book pack of 4 x 200g of Traditional Malgudi Days coffees (Ground for Indian Filter) and any one of R. K. Narayan's classic books, Malgudi Days, The English Teacher, The Mahabharata or Ramayana.
+Includes FREE Shipping to AU and NZ.

-R. K. Narayan describes how in India 'the writer has only to look out of the window to pick up a character and thereby a story'.
+R. K. Narayan describes how in India 'the writer has only to look out of the window to pick up a character and thereby a story.'
 Malgudi Days is the marvellous result.
-Here Narayan portrays an astrologer, a snake-charmer, a postman, a vendor of pies and chappatis - all kinds of people, drawn in full colour and endearing domestic detail.
+Here Narayan portrays an astrologer, a snake-charmer, a postman, a vendor of pies and chapatis - all kinds of people, drawn in full colour and endearing domestic detail.
 And under his magician's touch the whole imaginary city of Malgudi springs to life, revealing the essence of India and of human experience.

 The English Teacher

 Krishna, an English teacher in the town of Malgudi, nagged by the feeling he's doing the wrong work, is nonetheless delighted by his domestic life, where his wife and young daughter wait for him outside the house every afternoon.
 Devastated by the death of his wife, Krishna comes to realise what he really wants to do, and makes a decision that will change his life forever.

 The Mahabharata is some 3,500 years old and is the longest poem in any language.
-It is one of the founding epics of Indian culture and, with its mixture of cosmic drama and profound philosophy (one small section forms the BHAGHAVAD GITA) it holds aunique place in world literature.
+It is one of the founding epics of Indian culture and, with its mixture of cosmic drama and profound philosophy (one small section forms the Bhagavad Gita) it holds a unique place in world literature.
 In this drastically shortened prose rendering, Narayan uses all his extraordinary talents to convey to a modern reader why this is such a great story.
-Filled with vivid characters, obsessed with the rise and fall of gods, empires and heroes, Narayan's MAHABHARATA is an enormously enjoyable experience and the perfect introduction to the otherwise bewildering Indian cosmology.
+Filled with vivid characters, obsessed with the rise and fall of gods, empires and heroes, Narayan's Mahabharata is an enormously enjoyable experience and the perfect introduction to the otherwise bewildering Indian cosmology.